taotliu/mMPA/README.md

  [1] 3.35
 ```

-The average number of VL tests needed per individual is `0.67`.
+The average number of VL tests needed per individual is then calculated as `0.67`.
 ```R
 > mean(foo)/K
  [1] 0.67
 ```
-So the average number of VL tests needed per 100 individuals (ATR) is 67.
+So the average number of VL tests needed per 100 individuals (ATR) is estimated to be 67.